June 9, 2025 • min read

 Since joining Sword, I’ve been amazed at how much information I’m getting about how my members are performing.
 I can progress their virtual programs with more certainty and have seen members start feeling better quickly.

-There are many solutions out there that use video to guide people through exercise programs.
+There are many solutions out there that use basic video to guide people through exercise programs.
 While they may be good for helping people see how to do an exercise, they don’t tell you if you are doing them correctly, and the clinician on the other end is flying blind.
 Just like that piece of paper from the clinic, they aren’t going to get you the results you need, especially for serious chronic or post-surgical issues.

 3. Does the program combine education and coaching?